2021 CHINA NATIONAL GAMES

 - SwimSwam Preview

-The 2021 China National Games rolled on this week, with several Olympians diving into the Xi’an Olympic Sports Center Swimming and Diving Hall.
+The swimming portion of the 14th edition of the China National Games kicked off today in Shaanxi with several Olympians diving into the Xi’an Olympic Sports Center pool.